fledge-iot/fledge/docs/monitoring/introduction.rst

   - Monitoring of the state of the various services that are run to implement the overall Fledge functionality.

-  - Monitoring the resources that Fledge needs to operation.
+  - Monitoring the resources that Fledge needs to operate.

   - Monitoring the flow of data within the various pipelines implemented by a Fledge instance.